 Business Requirements

 Payroll System Software has greatly improved the financial and human resource management of companies around the world.
 The proposed system of the team is an automated payroll system.
-The system is a web based system which will minimize the duration of processing the payroll (8 hours - 2 days of work) from the school.
+The system will minimize the duration of processing the payroll (8 hours - 2 days of work) from the school.
 This will help the finance office to save time and save up space for documents.
 The payroll system will be convenient and user-friendly for all kinds of business transaction.

 Background